 Tis the season for family, friends and celebrations.
 The perfect time for the ultimate gift… a marriage proposal!
 And there will be quite a few of those as always.
 Here in the popular wedding destination of Charleston SC, that means the race is on to find the perfect date, venue and vendors, adding stress to the already stressful task of planning a wedding.

-Just a few steps to get you off on the right foot
+Just a few tips to get you off on the right foot when you’re newly engaged.

 Step 1: Establish a general guest list.
 Having a sense of the size of your wedding will help you to know which venues are appropriate and what sort of budget is possible.